 The majority of cases settle and are not fought out in court.
 At any stage it is possible to enter into settlement negotiations with the other side with a view to resolving matters, if both parties agree.
 However, it is our policy not to settle a claim too early.
 Even relatively minor soft-tissue injuries can take up to a year to settle down and it is our view that a claim should only be settled when you have a proper prognosis for the future available.
 At that stage, an informed decision can be made in respect of any offer of compensation based on the best available medical and

 It is important to note that PIAB does not provide for legal costs in its assessment of damages, save in limited circumstances.
 As a consequence, solicitor’s fees are taken out of any award or settlement reached during the PIAB process.
 If it is necessary to issue court proceedings, then in that case we will look to recover the bulk of your legal costs from the other side on the successful conclusion of your case.
 In addition, there may be ancillary costs such as medical and other expert fees and outlays that will be required to be discharged on your behalf to process your claim and these may need to be recovered on the conclusion of your case.
 We will explain these costs and expenses to you in detail before taking instructions and proceeding on your behalf.

 At all times the potential costs and expenses involved in any claim will be explained to you with the aim of ensuring that the issue of fees/costs is transparent and easy to understand.

 You should note that the recovery of ancillary costs and outlays, such as medical consultant, engineer, and other expert fees, is limited to the sum recoverable by you at law from the negligent third party.
 If your claim is unsuccessful you may be liable for the other party’s legal costs.

-If you wish to discuss a potential claim or would like advice on any matter, please contact us for a consultation.
+If you would like to discuss a potential claim or would like advice on nay matter, please Contact Us for a consultation.